-Interview is not just a question answer session, it’s a meetup with your true self, highlighting your skills and qualifications.
-Many people consider them as an exam and gets nervous or even believe in memorizing perfect answers to pass, but interviews are not exams, they are beyond it.
-Not only your answers matters in an interview, but the way you speak, talk, your body posture, everything matters.
+An interview is not just a question-and-answer session; it’s a meetup with your true self, highlighting your skills and qualifications.
+Many people consider them as an exam and get nervous or even believe in memorising perfect answers to pass, but interviews are not exams; they are beyond that.
+Not only do your answers matter in an interview, but the way you speak, your body posture, and everything matters.
 Recruiters assess much more than your answering skills.

 What does an Interviewer assess in an Interview?